techidaily/site-games-able/source/_posts/fixing-big-picture-crashes-with-steam.md

 ## 8\.
 Uninstall and Reinstall Steam

  Finally, if all else fails, you can consider uninstalling Steam completely and reinstalling it.
-Refer to our guide on[different ways to uninstall software on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) and use your preferred method to remove Steam.
-After that, download and[install the Steam app](https://www.makeuseof.com/what-is-steam-how-to-install/) again.
+Refer to our guide on [different ways to uninstall software on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) and use your preferred method to remove Steam.
+After that, download and [install the Steam app](https://www.makeuseof.com/what-is-steam-how-to-install/) again.

 ## Start Using Steam’s Big Picture Mode Again